randombits-dev/randombits/src/pages/standard-notes/creating-extensions.md

 ## JSON Descriptor File

-When users install your extension, they will enter a url pointing to your JSON descriptor file.
+You will need to create a descriptor file, which is how people will install your extension.

-The file is normally hosted at the same url of your application at `/ext.json`, but it does't have to be.
+The file is normally hosted at the same url of your application at `/ext.json`, but it doesn't have to be.
 Here is an example file:

 ```json